 - a) Provides an annual meeting of Friends from ILYM quarterly, monthly, preparative, allowed, and worship groups to conduct business.
-Gathering together allows the pursuit of larger-scale projects; broadens the spiritual perspectives both of meetings and of individuals; and provides an important unifying influence among Friends.
+Gathering together allows the pursuit of larger-scale projects; broadens the spiritual perspectives both of meetings and of individuals; provides an important unifying influence among Friends; receives epistles from other yearly meetings and sends a copy of our epistle for other yearly meetings to read.
 Smaller meetings find nurturing in larger groups for worship; children across various meetings are able to connect and strengthen their Quaker identity. - b) Nurtures its constituent meetings through the work of the Ministry and Advancement Committee and the Field Secretary.
 M&A maintains contact with all meetings, encouraging spiritual development and unity.
 The Field Secretary may conduct retreats, workshops, meetings for reconciliation, etc. and may also encourage and facilitate visitation and shared worship among meetings. - c) Provides copies of Faith and Practice: Illinois Yearly Meeting of the Religious Society of Friends, a written document of the understanding of our faith and resource guide.
 This is provided in print and online. - d) Provides copies of ILYM publications including the minute book (which includes minutes and accompanying documents,) the Plummer Lecture and Among Friends, in print and online.
 Maintains the ILYM website. - e) Supports and encourages youth gatherings during the year for the development of friendship and religious education. - f) Announces events such as workshops, special meetings for worship, social gatherings, etc. sponsored by the quarterly meeting or monthly meetings through an email list. - g) Through some committees, such as the Peace Resources Committee, coordinates information for the benefit of monthly meetings and worship groups. - h) Provides care for specific groups such as Women and Gender Minority Weekend, Adult Young Friends, and anti-racism groups. - i) Publishes the annual statistics of Friends in the yearly meeting. - i) Cares for the meetinghouse and property.
 Archives historic records.